 - • Use the exact name of the foreign offence as it appears on your court records

-Fees are paid online through the IRCC secure payment portal when submitting your application.
-Fees are non-refundable regardless of the outcome.
+Fees are paid online through the IRCC secure payment portal when submitting your application, and they are generally non-refundable regardless of the outcome, so confirm your tier before paying.
+The amounts above are the IRCC fees effective December 1, 2025; IRCC sets the fees, so always check the current amount on the official IRCC fee list before you pay.
 Use the Fee Calculator to confirm your fee category.

 Criminal Rehabilitation applications are submitted to the Canadian visa office responsible for your country of residence.
 This is usually the Canadian Embassy, High Commission, or Consulate in your home country.